 Has breathing trouble

-Has a rapid, extremely low, or irregular heart rate
+Has a very fast, very low, or irregular heart rate